davidlwillson/sofreeus-mirror/upcoming-events.md

 ## Highlights
-* Hacking hours produced a lovely 3D printer!
-Thanks to Gary for blessing SFS with a new toy!
-We've already printed a cute puppy!
+* Thank you Kyle Peters for an amazing Python study group.
+I konw it's been over for a couple weeks but folks are still gathering and having a good time!
+Our community is lovely!
-* Today was our last Python peer-led study group.
-Thank you to Kyle for an amazing study!
-I hope you all had as much fun and David did!
+*  Docker was a hit!
+Thanks Alex!
 * If there is a link in the Meetup posting for a sign in sheet PLEASE take a minute or two to fill it out.
 It really helps us!
 * Help promote our classes by sharing the Meetup links on our FB (https://www.facebook.com/softwarefreedomschool/?view_public_for=1409254222735496), LinkedIn (ask to link with me linkedin.com/in/heatherwillson), or resharing on our twitter account (SFS303)